 Boomerang is really neat Chrome add-on that supercharges your email.
 Among other uses, you can use it to schedule reminder emails for when you send a message and don’t get a reply.

 Depending on your client SLAs, you can set up automated weekly, monthly or quarterly email reminders for them to submit data.
 You can then use the time you used to spend chasing on the phone to do something more useful.

 3. LINE ITEM SPLITTING

 Anyone who has spent hours going through invoices line by line to separate out expenditures knows that time can quickly add up.
-Receipt Bank has not one, but two features for making this process.
+Dext has not one, but two features for making this process.

 Firstly, we offer automated line item splitting on digital invoices.

 When you submit a new digital invoice, we create a template for that supplier, if one does not already exist.
 Once we create the template, our system recognises individual items on the subsequent invoices and extracts them in just two minutes.

 Each line item is extracted with its own description, category and price, which you can publish to your cloud accounting software with the original invoice image attached.
 It’s really easy, and really useful